-Medical Malpractice occurs when a healthcare professional fails to use the degree of care that would ordinarily be used by a healthcare professional of similar training and experience.
-People who suffer injuries as a result of medical malpractice may be entitled to damages for their injuries.
+Medical Malpractice occurs when a healthcare professional fails to use the degree of care that a healthcare professional of similar training and experience would ordinarily be used.
+People who suffer injuries due to medical malpractice may be entitled to damages for their injuries.
 However, medical malpractice lawsuits are often complex and involve a close review of medical records and the opinions of expert witnesses.
-Because of the vast amount of discovery and complexities involved, it is recommended that you speak with a medical malpractice attorney if you have been injured or a loved one has died as a result of your healthcare provider’s negligence.
+Because of the vast amount of discovery and complexities involved, it is recommended that you speak with a medical malpractice attorney if you have been injured or a loved one has died due to your healthcare provider’s negligence.

-Virginia law states that medical malpractice is a tort action or breach of contract action for personal injuries or wrongful death that results from the services rendered, or the omission of the services that should have been rendered, by the healthcare provider to a patient.
-A “healthcare provider” may seem easy to define and includes physicians and surgeons.
-However, Virginia law limits who may be defined as such.
-For example, a physician who operates under an expired license will likely not be considered a healthcare provider for the purposes of Virginia’s medical malpractice laws.
+Virginia law states that medical malpractice is a tort action or breach of contract action for personal injuries or wrongful death that results from the services rendered or the omission of the services that the healthcare provider should have caused to a patient.
+A “healthcare provider” may seem easy to define and includes physicians and surgeons—however, Virginia law limits who may be defined as such.
+For example, a physician who operates under an expired license will likely not be considered a healthcare provider for Virginia’s medical malpractice laws.
 However, nursing homes and the nurses employed there are likely to be considered healthcare providers.
-If you are unsure if the medical professional who caused your injury is considered a “healthcare provider,” you should speak with an experienced medical malpractice attorney.
+If you are unsure if the medical professional who caused your injury is regarded as a “healthcare provider,” you should speak with an experienced medical malpractice attorney.

 Generally, a plaintiff has two years from the date of the alleged malpractice to file a claim in Virginia.
-However, where a foreign object is involved, such as a scalpel or sponge, the plaintiff either has two years from the date of that negligence or one year from the date the object was discovered or reasonably should have been discovered.
-If the malpractice caused the wrongful death of the patient, the family members entitled to a wrongful death claim have two years from the date of death to file the lawsuit.
+However, where a foreign object is involved, such as a scalpel or sponge, the plaintiff has two years from that negligence or one year from the date the thing was discovered or reasonably should have been discovered.
+In addition, if the malpractice caused the patient’s wrongful death, the family members entitled to a wrongful death claim have two years from the date of death to file the lawsuit.

-In regards to minors, Virginia law states that where a patient is under the age of eight, a medical malpractice lawsuit must be brought by his tenth birthday.
-For those patients who are eight years old or older, the medical malpractice lawsuit should be brought within two years of the alleged malpractice.
+Regarding minors, Virginia law states that where a patient is under the age of eight, a medical malpractice lawsuit must be brought by his tenth birthday.
+For those patients who are eight years old or older, the lawsuit should be brought within two years of the alleged malpractice.

-Washington D.C. law provides some different steps when a plaintiff seeks to file a medical malpractice suit.
+Washington D.C. law provides different steps when a plaintiff seeks to file a medical malpractice suit.
 Unlike Virginia, D.C. requires that the plaintiff notify potential defendants of a medical malpractice claim he intends to file.
-This rule states that the plaintiff must notify the healthcare provider of the medical malpractice claim at least 90 days before filing.
-The notice should sufficiently describe the basis for the medical malpractice claim.
+This rule states that the plaintiff must notify the healthcare provider of the claim at least 90 days before filing.
+The notice should sufficiently describe the basis for the claim.

 A plaintiff in a medical malpractice action may be entitled to economic and non-economic damages.
 Economic damages include: